jaads/cargo-workspace-analyzer/README.md

 currently planed:

 - [x] show how packages are related to each other
+- [x] notice circular dependencies
+- [ ] render diagram and save a PNG file to disc
 - [ ] notice dependencies which are used in multiple packages, but not declared as workspace dependency
-- [ ] notice circular dependencies
 - [ ] ability to specify layers for the diagram